 As you know, the city of Lake Oswego completely surrounds the beautiful Oswego Lake, a 420-acre private lake available to residents for swimming, boating, fishing and other water activities.
 While the lake is private and reserved for residents living directly along the water’s edge, many homes in the area enjoy lake easement access — even if they are not waterfront properties.
 In fact, approximately 3,000 homes have deeded boating and/or swimming access to one or a few of the lake’s 20 easements.
 If you’re considering the purchase of a Lake Oswego home, search for your street number here to see if your home has easement access!

 Lake Oswego Public Library is a valuable resource for families living in Lake Oswego.
 In addition to the abundance of resources for all ages, the library hosts a variety of events for little ones all year long, including Storytime for newborns all the way to 5-year-olds.
+New family-friendly offerings from the library include Kanopy, a collection of over 30,000 streaming films; CreativeBug, an endless source of inspiration and video classes on all things arts and crafts; and the Library of Things collection, featuring kitchenware, technology, musical instruments, board games, train sets, and more.
 Get a library card shortly after you move to Lake Oswego so you can access this free, public community resource!

 Places to Eat